More empty shops in Guernsey's St Peter Port, politician says

 He dismissed the findings of the survey, and said that retail was in good health locally.

-He said: "I don't think that the retail sector [in Guernsey] is anything like as bad as some people would like to make out."'Demise of our town'
+He said: "I don't think that the retail sector [in Guernsey] is anything like as bad as some people would like to make out."

 The results of Deputy Lowe's survey were picked up by Deputy Lester Queripel, a St Peter Port North politician and St Peter Port Douzenier.